Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 The course Governance and Policy is designed to equip students with the necessary knowledge, skills, and attitudes to better integrate data and modelling in policy and decision-making processes to enhance evidence-based policy within a political context.
 Students learn how to effectively communicate data and modelling results – as covered in the previous courses – into different types of policy settings.
 They also learn about the limitations of modelling and investigate when using computational models is appropriate and effective and when not.

-• Challenge-based project II
+• Challenge-Based Project II

 Period 4